-The owner indicates that they are unaware of other established STRs within 300 feet of the subject dwelling.
-Staff reviewed the websites of Airbnb, VRBO, Booking.com, and Furnishedfinders.com and as not identified additional STR properties.
+The owner indicates that there are no established STRs within 300 feet of the subject dwelling.
+Staff reviewed the websites of Airbnb, Vrbo, Booking.com, and Furnished Finder and has not identified additional STR properties.

 (C) Whether the proposed registrant has previously operated an STR and if such operation has resulted in a history of complaints, a denied STR certificate of compliance, or revocation of an issued STR certificate of compliance.